 Post-surgery rehabilitation (amputations, back & neck, carpus, elbows, fractures, hips, hocks, shoulders, stifles, swelling, wound healing)

-*online and phone consults
+*online and phone consults for vets and clients

 *non-surgical options for ortho & neuro conditions